 The older a building is, the more likely it is to be listed.

 All buildings built before 1700 which survive in anything like their original condition are listed, as are most of those built between 1700 and 1840.
-The criteria become tighter with time, so that post-1945 buildings have to be exceptionally important to be listed.
+Particularly careful selection is required for buildings from the period after 1945.
 A building has normally to be over 30 years old to be eligible for listing.

 Categories of listed buildings